 Settlement of an Estate and Dissolution of a Community of Heirs

 There are no special formal requirements for such a settlement agreement.
 This means that the co-heirs are theoretically only permitted to agree orally.
-In order to prevent later misunderstandings and disputes, it is nevertheless recommended in practice that the results of the dispute be recorded in writing and secured by the signatures of all co-heirs.
+To prevent later misunderstandings and disputes, it is nevertheless recommended in practice that the results of the dispute be recorded in writing and secured by the signatures of all co-heirs.
 An exception to the freedom of form of the settlement agreement exists if a certain formal requirement intervenes in the transfer of assets in regular legal transactions.
-This is then also to be applied to the contract of dispute, which must be observed in particular for transfers by notarial recording, such as in the case of real estate or shares in a company.
+This is then also to be applied to the contract of dispute, which must be observed in particular for transfers by notarial recordings, such as in the case of real estate or shares in a company.

-With the execution of the settlement agreement, i.e. the actual transfer of the assets to the co-heirs, the so-called “division of the estate” pursuant to §§ 2059f BGB, can take place.
+With the execution of the settlement agreement, i.e. the actual transfer of the assets to the co-heirs, the so-called “division of the estate” according to §§ 2059f BGB, can take place.
 Once this occurs, the community of heirs is terminated.